rtomczak/circuitpython/WEBUSB_README.md

 Basically, this feature was ported into CircuitPython by pulling code snippets out of the tinyusb example, and putting them where they best belonged in the CircuitPython codebase.

-### TODO: This needs to be reworked for dynamic USB descriptors and dynamic microcontrolers
+### TODO: This needs to be reworked for dynamic USB descriptors and  microcontrolers

 This project will be useful and can be improve for orther purposes .